scosman/zipstreamer/README.md

 <a name="post-create-a"></a>
 ### POST /create_download_link

-This endpoint takes the JSON zip file descriptor in the POST body, stores it in a local cache, returns a link ID which allows the caller to fetch the zip file via an additional call to `GET /download_link/{link_id}`.
+This endpoint takes a http POST body containing the [JSON zip file descriptor](#json-descriptor-a), stores it in a local cache, and returns a link ID which allows the caller to fetch the zip file via an additional call to `GET /download_link/{link_id}`.

 This is useful for if you want to trigger a browser "Save File" UI, which isn't shown for POST requests.
-See `GET /download` if you prefer a server side method to achieve this.
+See `GET /download` if for a server side method to achieve this.

 *Important*: